About This Chapter

+4. How to Write a Short Story

 Short stories follow a pattern that help guide the reader and keep the reader interested.
-In this lesson, you will learn more about this pattern and the elements you need to effectively write a short story.
+In this lesson, you'll learn more about this pattern and the elements you need to effectively write a short story.

 5. How to Rephrase a Sentence

 If you're aiming for more clarity in your writing, you may have to review and rephrase your sentences.
 In this lesson, we'll take a look at some of the ways you can rephrase your sentences as well as some of the reasons why you should rephrase them.